DeMarcoLab/openfibsem-docs/docs/autolamella/case_study_serial_liftout.md

 ## Terminology

 We will use the following terminology in this guide.
 Please see the [Concepts Page](../openfibsem/concepts.md) for additional information.

 ### Beam Coincidence

 Beam coincidence refers to when the same feature is centred in both beams.
 Practically there will always be a small shift, but we want to minimise this where possible.
 Eucentric height is also refered to, as the position of the stage such that features stay in the same position when the stage is tilted.

 ### Flat to Beam

 When the stage is flat to a beam (e.g. flat to the electron beam) it is perpendicular to the imaging plane.
 Based on the microscope configuration (manufactuer, stage, and shuttle pre-tilt), we calculate the orientation required (rotation, and tilt) to move the stage to these positions.
 In the serial liftout appendix, the positions are given for a 45 deg shuttle-pre-tilt, and the term relative rotation is used.
 These map to the following flat to beam positions.

 - Flat to Electron Beam: 0 relative rotation,  shuttle-pre-tilt deg tilt
 - Flat to Ion Beam: 180deg relative rotation, 52 - shuttle-pre-tilt deg tilt

 ### Movement Modes

+We use several movement methods in openfibsem, that make automation much easier as they assist with maintaining coincidence, restore coincidence, and correcting for the imaging perspective.
+These are:

 - Stable Movement (Stage): Stable movements move along the sample plane, and maintain the coincidence of the beams.
 They correct for the stage tilt, shuttle pre-tilt and the imaging perspective.
 - Vertical Movement (Stage): Vertical movements move the stage vertically in the chamber, corrected for the stage tilt, pre-tilt and imaging perspective.
 They are used to realign beam coincidence (i.e. align ion to electron).
 - Corrected Movement (Manipulator): Corrected manipulator movements move only single axes at a time.
 The axes correspond to the imaging perspectives.
 Electron beam x and y directions map to the x, y axes and the Ion Beam x and y directions map to the x, and z axes.
 This allows you to move a single manipulator axes, without moving its position in the other beam.

 As these movements all correct for the imaging perspective, they also take the beam type as a parameter.
 The beam type is where the imaging perspective correction is calculated from.
 Imaging perspective refers to the distortion when the imaging plane is not parallel to the sample plane.
 For example, imaging in the ion beam when the sample is flat to the electron beam causes a perspective distortion.

 ### Microscope Configuration

 The microscope configuration refers to how the microscope is initially configured, including specifying metatdata about the manufacturer, hardware and settings used.

-Protocol
+### Protocol

 The protocol refers to method specific parameters that are used to control how workflows are executed, select options, and define milling parameters.

 ## Serial Liftout Dataset and Model

 The MPI team generously provided a dataset from their serial liftout experiments.
 From this data we have labelled ~400 images from a workflow, and trained a segmentation model.

 ```yaml
 checkpoint: 'autolamella-serial-liftout-20240107.pt'
 ```
 You can access both the dataset and model through the huggingface api.
 For more information on both the dataset and models, please see [Machine Learning Page](.ml.md).

 We will be using examples from the dataset, and model inference throughout this guide.

-## AutoLamella Implementation

-We have a work in progress implementation of Serial Liftout in AutoLamella The current implementation in AutoLamella is slightly different than this example, due to additional experiment management integrations, logging and user interface interaction.
-You should be able to map these examples onto the implementation pretty closely however.

-You can try this in the AutoLiftout UI by selecting the autolamella/protocol-serial-liftout.yaml protocol, or selecting the autolamella-serial-liftout method and configuring your protocol in the user interface.

-The specific workflow code is located:

-- Core: autolamella/workflows/core.py
-- Serial Liftout: autolamella/workflows/serial.py

-If you want to try out this implementation workflow feel free, and if you would like any assistance please contact Patrick  on Github (@patrickcleeve2) or via [email](mailto:patrick@openfibsem.org).

 ## Serial Liftout Workflow